Guidelines for Screening, Evaluating Students

 English as a Second Language Services (ESL)

 In accordance with federal law and state regulations, the Moon Area School District must identify all students who have “limited English proficiency” (LEP).
 These students typically have a primary language other than English that is used in their homes.
 Students identified with a limited English proficiency are eligible for ESL instructional services to help them attain proficient skills in their use of the written and spoken English language.
 All students must have a Home Language Survey completed by their parents prior to admission into the school district.
 This survey allows the Moon Area School District to identify possible LEP students.
 The ESL teacher will screen any student identified as possibly having a limited English proficiency and will provide direct services to students based on their level of need.
-Parents or guardians who feel their child may have a limited English proficiency should contact Mr. Michael A. Haslett, director of special education, at 412-264-9440 (ext.
+Parents or guardians who feel their child may have a limited English proficiency should contact Mr. Michael A. Haslett, Director of Pupil Services, at 412-264-9440 (ext.
 1114) for more information.

 Gifted Support Program